 There shall be no firing before 10:00 a.m. on weekends without prior approval from the Executive or Board of Directors, or 8:00 a.m. on weekdays.
 Statutory holidays follow the same rules as the day they fall on.

-The Archery Club has the exclusive use of the 3D archery range from dawn until 9:30 a.m. on Saturdays and Sundaysand until 7:30 a.m. on weekdays.
+Only the Sagittarius Archery Subclub has the exclusive use of the 3D archery range from dawn until 9:30 a.m. on Saturdays and Sundaysand until 7:30 a.m. on weekdays.
 NO FIREARMS are permitted to be used on the shooting ranges during these times.
 A blue strobe light found outside each gun range door indicates this period of time and entry is barred.